DragonJoker/Castor3D/pages/build.md

 ### Main projects

-- CastorUtils depends on Zlib and Freetype.
+- CastorUtils depends on Zlib, Freetype, GLI, and optionnally on FreeImage.
-- Castor3D is based on CastorUtils, Ashes and ShaderWriter.
+- Castor3D is based on CastorUtils, Ashes, RenderGraph and ShaderWriter.
 - GuiCommon depends on Castor3D and wxWidgets (from 2.9.5, currently 3.1).
 - CastorViewer depends on GuiCommon and wxWidgets.